daredevilx616/BeSpoked/README.md

 ## Technologies Used
 The Sales Tracking Application was built using the following technologies:

-Java 8
+- Java 8
-JavaFX
+- JavaFX
-PostgreSQL
+- PostgreSQL
-Maven